Chairman Steps Down As NPR Grapples With Harassment Crisis

 She recounts her shock in the moment and decided later to pretend it had never happened.
 "When it happened, I asked myself, did I do something to make that seem OK?" the journalist said.
 She said she never wanted to interact with Sweeney again.
 This producer later became an on-air reporter at the network, where she still works.

-Neither woman said they lost career opportunities as a result or that Sweeney behaved inappropriately toward them subsequently.
+Neither woman said she lost career opportunities as a result or that Sweeney behaved inappropriately toward her subsequently.
 "In some ways, he was very kind," said the first former producer.
 "It was awkward for a little bit.
 Once we did start working together, he was for the most part nice."

-The producer-turned-reporter said she was emboldened to report Sweeney because of the Oreskes scandal.
+The producer turned reporter said she was emboldened to report Sweeney because of the Oreskes scandal.
 "I wouldn't want a woman to be out there by herself," she said.
-"I wouldn't be able to live with myself if there someone else complained ... if there was a pattern."
+"I wouldn't be able to live with myself if there was someone else who complained ... if there was a pattern."

-Lauren Hodges, an editor on NPR's newscast team, also told this reporting team that she filed a complaint against Sweeney and two other colleagues, all of whom she says subjected her to unwelcome attention.
+Lauren Hodges, an editor on NPR's Newscast team, also told this reporting team that she filed a complaint against Sweeney and two other colleagues, all of whom she says subjected her to unwelcome attention.

 "I felt I was a joke," Hodges said.
 "The only reason people wanted to get close to me was because they were interested in me romantically or physically."